New Rochelle Love Triangle Slasher Case Draws a Big Gun from DC: Billy Martin | Talk of the Sound

-￼NEW ROCHELLE, NY — Alika Crew has hired one of the top lawyers in Washington, DC to defend her as she faces Attempted Murder Second Degree for a July 28 incident in which she allegedly slashed the throat of her ex-fiancé’s girlfriend then, fled the scene, then returned posing as a good samaritan attempting to aid her alleged victim as confused neighbors look on.
+￼NEW ROCHELLE, NY — Alika Crew has hired one of the top lawyers in Washington, DC to defend her as she faces a charge of Attempted Murder Second Degree for a July 28 incident in which she allegedly slashed the throat of her ex-fiancé’s girlfriend then, fled the scene, then returned posing as a good samaritan attempting to aid her alleged victim as confused neighbors look on.

 William “Billy” Martin, Partner at the D.C. office of Barnes & Thornburg, LLP, is considered the go-to lawyer in DC, the modern-day Johnnie Cochran